 The benefit of all of this of course is off-page SEO.
 More SEO link juice as the parlance goes.
 With more sites (the higher the quality the better) pointing to your site, the better the overall ranking it will have in the search engines.

 This is a well established lead generation method using content as the tool.
 Once again, if you’re savvy in how you activate this the benefits can be manifold.
 Most marketers tend to have a CTA on their site which offers users free access to a digital asset of some sort (ebook, video tutorial etc.) in exchange for their email address.
 This is the classic opt-in carrot technique.

 What we espouse here at Contentellect is to take it one step further.
 Look to drive the initial interest off your site across other channels where there are many more eyeballs.
 Social media platforms like LinkedIn and Facebook where you can leverage the network effect and take advantage of their algorithms which reward engagement.

-A simple example is taking a new crafted digital asset and creating a post about it on LinkedIn.
+A simple example is taking a new digital asset and post about it on LinkedIn.
 At the end of the post you include a clear call-to-action prompting users who want the digital asset to add a generic comment such as “get ebook”.

-This will result in the proliferation of comments on the posts, which in turn result in the post gaining more views due to the network effect.
-You can then start a conversation on LinkedIn with those that have opted in via private whilst sending them a link to download the asset they provide their email address.
+This will result in the proliferation of comments on the post, which in turn will result in the post gaining more views due to the network effect.
+You can then start a conversation on LinkedIn with those that have opted in via DM whilst sending them a link to download the asset for which they need to provide their email address.

 The technique covers a few different marketing objectives all in one.
-You create brand awareness through your post being amplified due to all the comments you’ll receive from people wanting the digital asset.
-You have the opportunity to open a conversation with prospects and further qualify them.
+You establish brand awareness through your post based on all the comments it receives.
+You have the opportunity to open a conversation with prospects and move them down the funnel.
 Finally the original objective of enriching your CRM with leads is still achieved.
 Baddabing!